-At our next meeting, Guadalupe County Chapter Presents
+At our next meeting, the Guadalupe Chapter Presents

 Meetings are open to the public.
 Visitors are welcome.

 There is a plant/seed exchange and greeting at 6:30 PM followed by the program at 7:00 PM.